How to Have a Hassle-Free Baptism

 Whether feeding on-demand or on a schedule, attempt to nurse or feed the little one before the ceremony.
 Nothing beats contentedness from a full tummy!
 Do not forget to bring a few emergency snacks for your little one, as some nibbles may come in handy when attempting to diffuse the situation.

 Schedule family photos before the ceremony.
 Baptisms are often quite tiring on the other little members of the family so this might be the right time to capture most precious images.
 This may also make the remainder of the day calmer for you as parents as you'll relax with the guests afterwards.

-Photography tip: If you're going to shoot family group photos, start with the largest group and begin reducing people.
-For instance, start with the relatives, then the close family.
-This way you'll keep fewer people waiting.
+For family posed photos, either in front of the main altar or the patron saint's statue, a good approach is to start with the largest group and begin reducing people.
+For instance, start with the relatives, then go onto the close family.
+This way you will keep fewer people waiting on you.

 It might help to draw up a list of the items you’d need during the ceremony to make sure that nothing is left behind.
 It’s also wise to allocate ample time for travelling and settling down at church before the baptism ceremony starts.
 You can download this checklist to help keep you organised.

 Pack everything the night before, especially if you have an early mass.
 Gather everything you will need for yourself and older children, from snacks to quiet games.
 Prepare the outfits and iron the shirts beforehand, so on baptism day, you have fewer things to do.